 EOS partners with school, district, county and state leaders around the country, identifying thousands of “missing students” and developing systems to ensure these capable students are enrolling and succeeding in the high school classes that will best prepare them to achieve their college goals.
-EOC works with a vast database of all students on AP and IB programmes to create ways to pinpoint high-potential students who are being overlooked.
+EOC works with a vast database of all students on AP and IB programs to create ways to pinpoint high-potential students who are being overlooked.

 Upchieve Free Tutoring Service connects low-income students with live academic support to mitigate some of the impacts of under-resourced schools and districts.
 In particular, Upchieve provides free 24/7 math tutoring to high school students, and partners directly with schools and nonprofit organizations to provide an online platform that delivers high quality academic support.